Homotopy, Symmetry, and Non-Hermitian Band Topology: The case of two bands

 Following Fig.~\ref{fig_hptiv}, when we talk about topology, we have to fix $\pi_0$ first.
 This exactly corresponds to fixing the extent of spontaneous symmetry breaking.
-To make this degree of \PT-breaking explicit, we introduce the order parameter \(m\), counting the number of pairs of complex conjugate eigenvalues, i.e. \(m=0\) for \(X^{(0,2)}\), and \(m=1\) for \(X^{(1,0)}\).
+To make this degree of \PT-breaking explicit, we introduce the order parameter \(m\), counting the number of pairs of complex conjugate eigenvalues, i.e. \(m=0\) for \(X^{(0,2)}\), and \(m=1\) for \(X^{(1,0)}_\pm\).
 This is the most important order parameter in describing the phases.

-Let's look at the topology of different $m$.
+Let us look at the topology of the subspaces with a given $m$.
 We start from $m=0$, the \PT-preserving regime.
 The homotopy groups \(\pi_0, \pi_1\) describe the connected components and nonequivalent loops in $X^{(0,2)}$, respectively.
-From Fig.~\ref{fig_2bspace} we can read off the homotopy group structure directly :
+From Fig.~\ref{fig_2bspace} we can read off the homotopy group structure directly:

-This can also be obtained rigorously using the concept of deformation retraction \cite{hatcherAlgebraicTopology2002}.
-The space \(X^{(0,2)}\) consists of just one connected component but hosts non-trivial loops.
+This result can be obtained rigorously using the concept of deformation retraction \cite{hatcherAlgebraicTopology2002}.
+It means that the space \(X^{(0,2)}\) consists of just one connected component but hosts non-trivial loops.
 These loops are characterized by the number \(W\) of times they wind around the cone; exemplary loops are shown in Fig.~\ref{fig_2bspace}.

 We now give a physical consequence of these homotopy invariants.
 The trivial $\pi_0(X^{(0,2)})$ shows that the region is connected.
 This means that all zero-dimensional \PT-preserving gapped phases can be continuously deformed into each other, without closing the band gap.